Subscribe to Healing Emails for Parents

 I’d been taught that emotions (other than anger) were a sign of weakness.
 Shows of sorrow, confusion, helplessness, and fear would be cause for demotion to a “lesser of a man” status.
 Tears would be automatic grounds for a significant drop in stature on the male scale.
 “Be a man!”
 “Suck it up,” “Get over it” and other clichés borrowed from sports and warfare, were not only useless – they were harmful.

 What I needed more than anything was the strength, courage, and permission to grieve.
-I needed to feel the hurt, helpless, sorrow, brokenness, outrage, and confusion.
+I needed to feel the hurt, helplessness, sorrow, brokenness, outrage, and confusion.
 The macho code of posing and posturing as strong and self-reliant would have been a formula for disaster for me.
-Hiding, denying, repressing my emotions would have prolonged my pain and deepened my sense of isolation.
-Distancing myself from my emotions and “shooting the messenger” when sorrow surfaced, would have disconnected me from my humanity.
+Hiding, denying, and repressing my emotions would have prolonged my pain and deepened my sense of isolation.
+Distancing myself from my emotions and “shooting the messenger” when sorrow surfaced would have disconnected me from my humanity.
 And thwarted my grieving process.

 Going on is never easy after the loss of a loved one.
 It takes a strong work ethic, bravery, and a lot of faith to fight one’s way back into life.
-It also takes courage and humility to admit that we need help and ask for it (“help” is, after all, the least utilized 4 letter word in the male vocabulary).
+It also takes courage and humility to admit that we need help and ask for it (“help” is, after all, the least utilized four-letter word in the male vocabulary).
 Learning self-care, self-compassion, and that it’s OK to ask for what we need are the things that not only help men grieve but slowly transform their pain back into love and enjoy full lives in the aftermath of loss.
-Making our lives an expression of love, rather than despair, is a noble quest for any “real man.”
+Making our lives an expression of love rather than despair is a noble quest for any “real man.”